 - Do use large type / Eliminate Eye Charts.
-You may be in a large room and you want to be sure those in the back can also see your presentation.
+You may be in a large room, and you want to be sure those in the back can also see your presentation.
 The room is likely to be far too big for small type, - Do use illustrative pictures & videos.
 These keep people's interest; everyone likes to see something move or even blow up. - Do answer the "So what?" question, namely What is the Point of your Paper.
 Sounds simple, right?
-Most people somehow forget that the test results, progress reports, etc. should actually be doing something.
+Most people somehow forget that the test results, progress reports, etc. should be doing something.
 Remember to say what it is. - Do know the audience; be prepared to explain basic concepts, as the expertise is very broad.
 Nobody can be an expert on everything, and many levels of technical and management expertise are present at every conference.
 The high-level manager who just gave the keynote address, and stayed to hear some papers in the afternoon and the guy with 30 years of experience have different viewpoints.
-Neither will understand the details of your presentation without you relating why it's important. - Do concentrate on a few key, critical points.
-Presentations in general should "tell a good story" about a significant effort or accomplishment.
+Neither will understand the details of your presentation without you relating why it is important. - Do concentrate on a few keys, critical points.
+Presentations in general should "tell a good story" About a significant effort or accomplishment.
 They can also issue technical challenges and goals.
-They are not good forums to present exhaustive technicaldetails. - Do have a good reason for showing each and every slide you use.
+They are not good forums to present exhaustive technical details. - Do have a good reason for showing each slide you use?
 For each slide you use, ask yourself "Why am I showing this slide?"
 Having done so, ask yourself whether the slide achieves your objective in the best possible manner.
-For example, if your reason for showing a table of results is to illustrate several key values, you may find that you have to point out these values, in order to distinguish them from values of little or no interest in the table.
-If so, you would be much better off if you designed a slide that shows only the important values and reinforces the spoken words you would use to describe the significance of the results, in the spirit of Section 7. - Do use active titles on your slides. - Do practice your presentation, but don't read it or memorize it.
+For example, if your reason for showing a table of results is to illustrate several key values, you may find that you must point out these values, to distinguish them from values of little or no interest in the table.
+If so, you would be much better off if you designed a slide that shows only the important values and reinforces the spoken words you would use to describe the significance of the results, in the spirit of Section 7. - Do use active titles on your slides. - Do practice your presentation, but do not read it or memorize it.
 Practice is essential; however, if you practice too much, or read or memorize your presentation, all spontaneity is lost, and your presentation will be boring.
-A presentation is not a speech or an oration, but rather, a talk with your audience.
-Practice your presentation to the point at which you can give it without notes.
-(Well-designed slides should obviate the need for notes.) - Don't use complex equations, chemical formulas or highly detailed, exhaustive data.
-(The two brilliant mathematicians who might be at the conference might be outside getting coffee during your presentation, and then no one will relate to what you say.)
+A